Budgeting For Backpackers: The Financial Guide

 This is a very personal question.
 What are you willing to spend on different things?
 Some people prioritize eating out and evening drinks, others prefer nice accommodations, and some want epic activities and sightseeing every day.
 Ask yourself what exactly you will want to spend money on, then how much you are willing to spend on each of those categories each month.
 If you are slow traveling, just remember that you don’t have to do everything and there is plenty you can do for free.
 Ask yourself questions like:

-• What could I do without for an extended amount of time to make ___ work?
+What could I do without for an extended amount of time to make ___ work?

-• Would I be upset with myself if I spent too much money on ___ today?
+Would I be upset with myself if I spent too much money on ___ today?

-• Am I willing to go without ___ so that I can ___?
+Am I willing to go without ___ so that I can ___?

 3. Create Ideal Percentages

 Once you have a starting budget number and your priorities set, now you need to set aside a certain percentage of your monthly allowance to each category.
-Below you will find our personal ratios, which you can use as a reference and starting point for creating your own ideal percentages.
+Below you will find my personal ratios, which you can use as a reference and starting point for creating your own ideal percentages.

 • Food: Groceries (20%) and eating out (15%)